CANShield: Deep Learning-Based Intrusion Detection Framework for Controller Area Networks at the Signal-Level: ACKNOWLEDGMENT

-This work was supported in part by the US National Science Foundation (NSF) and the Department of Homeland Security (DHS) under NSF grant CNS-1837519, the Virginia Commonwealth Cyber Initiative (CCI), and the Laboratory Directed Research and Development Program of Oak Ridge National Laboratory (ORNL), managed by UT-Battelle, LLC, for the U.S. Department of Energy.
-We are also thankful to Robert A. Bridges from ORNL for his insightful comments on the manuscript.
+This work was supported in part by the US National Science Foundation (NSF) under NSF grants CNS-1837519 and CNS-2235232, the Virginia Commonwealth Cyber Initiative (CCI), and the Laboratory Directed Research and Development Program of Oak Ridge National Laboratory (ORNL), managed by UT-Battelle, LLC, for the U.S. Department of Energy.
+We are also thankful to Robert A. Bridges from ORNL for his insightful comments on the manuscript. \begin{IEEEbiography}[{ }] {Md Hasan Shahriar}~(Student Member, IEEE) is currently pursuing a Ph.D. degree in Computer Science at Virginia Tech under the supervision of Prof. Wenjing Lou.
+He received a B.Sc. degree in Electrical and Electronic Engineering from Bangladesh University of Engineering and Technology in 2016 and an M.S. degree in Computer Engineering from Florida International University in 2020.
+His research interests include automotive cybersecurity, cyber-physical systems, and machine learning. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Yang Xiao}~(Member, IEEE) is an Assistant Professor in the Department of Computer Science, University of Kentucky.
+He received his Ph.D. degree from the Bradley Department of Electrical and Computer Engineering at Virginia Tech, supervised by Prof. Wenjing Lou.
+He received his B.S. degree from the School of Electrical and Information Engineering at Shanghai Jiao Tong University and his M.S. degree from the Electrical Engineering and Computer Science Department at the University of Michigan, Ann Arbor.
+His research interests lie in network security, blockchain and distributed system security, and wireless network security. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Pablo Moriano}~(Senior Member, IEEE) (SM'21) is a research scientist in the Computer Science and Mathematics Division at Oak Ridge National Laboratory.
+He received Ph.D. and M.S. degrees in Informatics from Indiana University Bloomington.
+Previously, he received M.S. and B.S. degrees in Electrical Engineering from Pontificia Universidad Javeriana in Colombia.
+Dr. Moriano's research lies at the intersection of data science, network science, and cybersecurity.
+In particular, he uses data-driven and computational methods to discover and understand critical security issues in large-scale networked systems.
+Applications of his research range across multiple disciplines, including, the detection of exceptional events in social media, Internet route hijacking, and insider threat behavior in version control systems.
+He is a senior member of IEEE, and a member of ACM and SIAM.